-The Royal Society for Public Health found 46% of girls, compared to 38% of all young people, have reported that social media has had a negative impact on their self-esteem.
+A recent report by the Royal Society for Public Health suggests that the pressure to conform to beauty standards that are sometimes praised online can encourage harmful behaviours.
+The study found that that 46% of girls compared and 38% of all young people reported that social media had a negative impact on their self-esteem and body image.

 Louise Clifford is a Team Manager for Southern Health NHS Foundation Trust’s Eating Disorders Service.
 She said “Body image and altered thinking around what is and isn’t normal or acceptable can have a huge impact on a person’s self-esteem.
 This can cause anxiety and lead to issues like eating disorders.
 However, there are a few things that you can do to remain body positive…”